-This Easy Crockpot Sage and Onion Stuffing is a fast and easy take on old fashioned sage and onion stuffing!
+This Easy Crockpot Stuffing is a fast and easy take on old fashioned sage and onion stuffing!
 With a small amount of prep, this crockpot stuffing has got it all- crispy edges and a moist, flavorful center!

-This easy classic stuffing recipe is made almost entirely in the crockpot for an easy and stress free to make everyone's favorite Thanksgiving side dish.
-Keep your oven free with just a little preparation and a 3 hour cook time!
+Keep your oven free for other dishes with just a little preparation and a 3 hour cook time!
 Once the stuffing is done, it will be moist and delicious in the center, and crispy on the edges.
-Best of all- you can just set the crockpot to warm until dinner is ready!
+Best of all- you can just set the crockpot to warm until dinner is ready and serve it right from the crock pot!

 To make this easy and delicious old fashioned sage and onion stuffing in the crockpot, you will need: